riyase/Rahber/README.md

 This is an Android prototype for Rahber app.
 ![Rahber](https://rahbertheadvisor.com/)

+Development setup
+- Android Studio Iguana | 2023.2.1
+- Android SDK API Level 34
+- VM: OpenJDK 64-Bit Server VM by JetBrains s.r.o.

+Running instructions
+-Install latest Android Studio
+-Make sure the setup has API level installed in SDK Manager -Build the project and run

-The app has 3 screens
+The app has 3 Dashboard screens.

-Course screen - lists all the courses with the following details
+COURSE Screen - lists all the courses with the following details
 1. Course image
 2. Course title
 3. Course instructor name
 4. Course short description

-My Courses Screen - lists all the courses the current user enrolled to.
+MY COURSES Screen - lists all the courses the current user enrolled to.
 This lists the same details as the Course screen

-Recommended (NOT IMPLEMENTED)- lists all the courses recommended to the user based on the interests and courses user selected.
+RECOMMENDED (NOT IMPLEMENTED)- lists all the courses recommended to the user based on the interests and courses user selected.

+COURSE DETAILS Screen - displays a detailed information about a course which consists of the following
+1. Course image
+2. Course title
+3. Course long description
+4. List of video modules with module name, and thumbnail image.

 The app is developed using MVVM Architecture which seperates the UI and Business logic using 3 layers Model - Business logic / API integration